Neuron: Definition, Structure, Parts, Function, Diagrams

 A neuron is a specific cell of the nervous system that carries electrical impulses along the pathway of the nerve, by which the brain, spinal cord, and other parts of the body can communicate with one another.

-The neuron is the main part of the brain and the nervous system.
-They participate in the reception, processing and transmission of sensory information and motor commands to the muscles, thus they control various body functions.
+The neuron participates in the reception, processing and transmission of sensory information and motor commands to the muscles, thus they control various body functions.
 These are the parts of nature that have specialised cells that transfer electrical and chemical signals.
-Hence, they are very much responsible for the nervous system's proper functioning.
+Hence, they are responsible for the proper functioning of the nervous system.

 Structure of a Neuron